 Members of the faculty and staff, including supervisors, managers, and department chairs, as well as contracted service providers, who witness harassment toward an employee or a student in violation of this policy, or become aware that harassment may be occurring, are required to promptly notify the appropriate individual as described above.
 This applies even if a complaint of harassment is not made directly to the individual.

 In all cases, the College’s Title IX Coordinator will be informed of the complaint.

-As indicated above, faculty and professional staff who believe they are being harassed in violation of this policy, or who believe another member of the faculty or professional staff is being harassed, are to report that information to one of the following: the College’s Title IX Coordinator: the Vice President for Finance and Administration, (717) 291-3993; the Director, Human Resources, (717) 358-4353; or the Provost and Dean of the Faculty, (717) 291-3986 (for faculty members making reports).
+As indicated above, faculty and professional staff who believe they are being harassed in violation of this policy, or who believe another member of the faculty or professional staff is being harassed, are to report that information to one of the following: the College’s Title IX Coordinator, (717) 358-7178; the Director of Human Resources, (717) 358-4353; or the Provost and Dean of the Faculty, (717) 291-3986 (for faculty members making reports).